dominikplathsenacor/email-data-extraction-flow-tester/docs/architecture.md

 ## Design style

-The project is organized by business domain (DDD-style), aligned with `AGENTS.md`.
+The project is organized by business domain (DDD-style).
 Each domain owns its entities, services, and tests.

 ## Domain map